Lucretia/ghdl_whiz/README.md

 ## GTKWave

 On KDE plasma with HiDPI and not great eyesight, I find it hard to see the text and GDK_SCALE doesn't work.

+Also, it doesn't automatically scale the timeline to the waveform, which is really annoying.